 Thinking sideways can work.
 As mentioned, the temporary free trips introduced in Spain have aimed more at calming inflation and fuel prices than at cutting emissions.

-I find this an interesting approach: Free train tickets could entice drivers to ditch their cars when fuel prices are high, traffic is stuck, or when traveling on vacation.
+I find this an interesting approach: Free train tickets might entice drivers to ditch their cars when fuel prices are high, traffic is stuck, or when traveling on vacation.

 In any case, the local context is important.
 In Australia, for example the Tasmanian government made the buses free for five weeks to offset the increased cost of living.
 A success.
 However, the researchers involved they estimated that generalizing the measure would bring benefits to the richest, because the service would be used more in large cities and not in rural centers.
 In summary?
 Urban residents commuting to work.
 Ditto in Spain: those who are less served in general (small towns) do not get anything done with a free train.
 He just misses the train.